Economy of Zimbabwe

-The economy of Zimbabwe is a gold standard based economy.
-Zimbabwe has a $44 billion dollar informal economy in PPP terms which translates to 64.1% of the total economy.
+Zimbabwe has a developing economy.
+It generates $149.68 billion within its formal economy in PPP terms which translates to 35.9% of the total economy.
 Agriculture and mining largely contribute to exports.
-The economy is estimated to be at $73 billion at the end of 2023.

 The country has reserves of metallurgical-grade chromite.
 Other commercial mineral deposits include coal, diamonds, lithium, asbestos, copper, nickel, gold, platinum and iron ore.

 Since the end of the civil war in 1980, Zimbabwe has had a tumultuous economy, going from Africa's breadbasket to a country where, as of March 2025, over one-third of its population is facing food insecurity.

 The sweeping impact of land reform

 In 2000, Zimbabwe launched a controversial land reform that, over the next decade, would seize about 6,000 large, white-owned farms and convert them into over 168,000 black-owned farms.
 Many of the new occupants, mainly consisting of landless black citizens and several prominent members of the ruling ZANU-PF administration, were inexperienced or uninterested in farming, thereby failing to retain the labour-intensive, highly efficient management of previous landowners, triggering severe export losses.

 This policy of widespread seizure of private land and property spooked international investors and negatively affected market confidence.
 The US and other nations slapped sanctions on government officials due to the human rights abuses attributable to the land reform.
 Many sanctions continue to this day.

 In this time, between 1999–2008, Zimbabwe's GDP shrunk by nearly half — the most severe downturn in a country not at war in recorded history.